How Taylor Swift Is Quietly Adding To Her Business And Brand

 What do you think Taylor Swift is up to?
 Sound off below in the comments section.

-[Featured image by Mark Metcalfe/Getty Images]
+[Featured Image by Mark Metcalfe/Getty Images]